colinlaw/slate/source/index.html.md

 > Make sure to replace `bypass` with your API key.

-bpm uses API keys to allow access to the API.
-You can register a new bpm API key at our [developer portal](http://example.com/developers).
+Bypass uses API keys to allow access to our services.
+You can request an API key from Bypass at [Bypass Mobile](https://www.bypassmobile.com/).

-bpm expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Bypass requires a valid API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: bypass`

 <aside class="notice">
-You must replace <code>bypass</code> with your personal API key.
+You must replace <code>bypass</code> with your registered API key.
 </aside>

+# Remote Ordering API

-# Context
+## Context

-## Get Context
+### Get Context

 ```ruby
 require 'bpm'